 Osota was a village of mud huts and straw roofs.
-The huts must not have been very high because I could reach some of the straw, which I did with a lit match.
+They must not have been very high because I could reach some of the straw, which I did with a lit match.
 I still remember the licking I got.
 Fortunately, a bucket of water from the nearby well put the fire out.

 Across the road from where we lived, they were building a school.
 It was the first brick structure in Osota.
 It was a most eventful year for everybody.
-The construction workers and supervisors were from another city.
+The construction workers and supervisors were from some other city.
 They obtained a lot of their daily food provisions from my grandfather's store.
-They ran a credit account with him, which was to be settled when the school was completed.
-After nearly a year, the amount owed was staggering.
-Almost eleven hundred rubles were due when they came to settle up.
-It was Saturday, and they were leaving the following day.
+They ran a credit account with him, which was to be settled when the school would be completed.
+It ran for almost a year.
+The amount was staggering.
+Almost eleven hundred rubles were owed when they came to settle up.
+It was Saturday and they were leaving the following day.
 You guessed it!
 Zeida Favel would not handle the money on the Sabbath.
-He was davening (praying) and wouldn't even talk.
+He was "davenan" [praying] and wouldn't even talk.
 My mom and grandma pleaded with him to allow them to open the account book and receive the payment.
 He answered with his fierce dark eyes.
-The answer was, "NO!"
-And "No" meant "No!"
-It was the Sabbath.
+The answer was NO!
+And "No" meant "No"!
+It's the Sabbath.
 Can you imagine their frustration?
 The men were gentlemen.
 They left the approximate amount with Kripko, a nearby peasant neighbor.
 That was Zeida.

-Everyone was sure that he was a Lamed-Vovnik, one of the thirty-six just men responsible for preserving the world according to Jewish lore.
-There was only a handful of them.
+Everyone was sure that he was a "Lammed Vovnick," a Jew that observes the 613 Mitzvahs.
+There was only a handful of them in the world.

 He nevertheless had a warm and human side to his character.
 This I do remember clearly.
-He would take two cigarettes from the store, take me by the hand, and we would hide in the woods nearby.
-He would light one for me and one for himself, and we would puff away.
+He would take two cigarettes from the store, take me by the hand and we would hide in the woods nearby.
+He would light one for me and one for himself and we would puff away.
 His eyes and face were one big smile.
-When Mom and Bubbe found out what he was doing, he got hell for it, just as any other man would, tsadik (wise man) or no tsadik.
+When Mom and Bubbah found out what he was doing, he got hell for it, like any other man would, Tsadik [wise man] or no Tsadik.
 I was no more than four years old at the time.

 One night will forever live in my memory.
-There was a terrible banging on the door, and with a crash, the door caved in.
-Three or four young hoodlums, faces covered with kerchiefs, were in the house.
+There was a terrible banging on the door and with a crash the door caved in.
+Three or four young hoodlums, faces covered with handkerchiefs, were in the house.
 "Davai denghi, Zhidowskaia Chara!"
-(Give us your money, you ugly-faced Jew!)
+[Give us your money, you ugly faced Jew!]
 We trembled as we watched them beating Zeida with clubs.
 He was only five feet tall.
-Even a much stronger man would not have been a match for them.
-He found them the money, and they left.
-In the morning, undaunted, Zeida went outside, shook his little fist at our neighbor's house, and shouted, "Kripko, bisovah crov!" ("Kripko, you with the blood of the devil").
-"I know it was your sons who beat me and robbed me last night!"
-When Mom and Bubbe heard him out there shouting at the top of his voice, fearless as a giant, they boldly dragged him into the house.
+A much stronger man would not have been a match for them.
+He found them the money and they left.
+In the morning, undaunted, Zeida went outside, shook his little fist at our neighbor's house and shouted "Kripko, bisovah crov!" ["Kripko, you with the blood of the devil, I know it was your sons that beat me and robbed me last night!"]
+When Mom and Bubbah heard him out there shouting at the top of his voice, fearless as a giant, they boldly dragged him into the house.
 They were terrified that he so openly identified them.
-Surely, they would kill us all.
+Surely they would kill us all.
 If not tonight, then tomorrow night.